ShabuShabu/laravel-paradedb-search/README.md

 ParadeDB Search for Laravel comes with a fluent builder for TantivyQL, a simple string-based query language.

-This builder can be passed as a condition to a search `where` method or used within the various ParadeDB expressions.
+This builder can be used within various ParadeDB expressions.

 #### Basic query